Auth Identity and Actor Types

 What is an Auth Identity?#

-When a user is registered using an authentication provider, it creates a record of AuthIdentity.
+The AuthIdentity data model represents a user registered by an authentication provider.
+When a user is registered using an authentication provider, the provider creates a record of AuthIdentity.

 Actor Types#

+An actor type is a type of user that can be authenticated.
+The Auth Module doesn't store or manage any user-like models, such as for customers or users.
 Instead, the user types are created and managed by other modules.
 For example, a customer is managed by the Customer Module.

 For example, an auth identity of a customer has the following app_metadata property: